-Follow Good Laboratory Practice in the planning, performance and recording of results. (integrity, communicating)
+Follow Good Laboratory Practice in the planning, performance and recording of results.

-Follow standard operating procedures to enact safe working practices whilst understanding the relevant risks from biological and chemical factors and how to mitigate them. (initiative, sense making, critical thinking)
+Follow standard operating procedures to enact safe working practices whilst understanding the relevant risks from biological and chemical factors and how to mitigate them.

-Design an approach and use appropriate practical techniques and skills to address the aims of a research project or investigation, whilst discussing the limitations of the techniques and suggesting alternatives. (sense making, initiative, creativity, curiosity)
+Design an approach and use appropriate practical techniques and skills to address the aims of a research project or investigation, whilst discussing the limitations of the techniques and suggesting alternatives.

-Implement Good Laboratory Practice in the way experiments are planned, performed, monitored, recorded, reported and retained. (integrity, communicating, curiosity)
+Implement Good Laboratory Practice in the way experiments are planned, performed, monitored, recorded, reported, and retained.

-Independently produce and apply risk assessments for completing project work in a safe and reliable manner, including identification of relevant risks from biological, chemical, laboratory or field-based work. (initiative, sense making, critical thinking)
+Independently produce and apply risk assessments for completing project work in a safe and reliable manner, including identification of relevant risks from biological, chemical, laboratory or field-based work.

-3. Graduates from this course will be able to DESIGN EXPERIMENTS AND ANALYSE DATA Apply knowledge and understanding of biological systems and methodologies to design experiments and to solve theoretical and practical problems, with awareness of appropriate controls, possible bias, ethics and sustainability.
+3. Graduates from this course will be able to DESIGN EXPERIMENTS AND ANALYSE DATA Apply knowledge and understanding of biological systems and methodologies to design experiments and to solve theoretical and practical problems, with awareness of appropriate controls, possible bias, ethics, and sustainability.